Ohio Youth Wild Turkey Hunt

 - To find times and locations of Hunter Safety Courses visit their website at: http://wildlife.ohiodnr.gov/ or call 1-800-WILDLIFE.

-- Hunting License and tags – Make sure to purchase tags in advance and have with you at the April 4th Gun Sighting.
+- Hunting License and tags – Make sure to purchase tags in advance.
 Proof of your tags must be verified by April Brubaker at the Gun Sighting.

 - Top winning applicants will be notified by Friday, March 27, 2020.
 We will also post the winners names on our Facebook Page.